 It is hard to beat Oklahoma State University - Main Campus if you want to pursue Agricultural Economics & Business as a major.
 Students who delight in a more relaxed life will value the school's location in the small town of Stillwater, Oklahoma.

 Texas Tech University is a good option for students pursuing an Agricultural Economics & Business degree.
-Students who graduate from this program report average early career earnings of $45,338 and mid-career earnings of $83,165.
-This school is one of the largest schools in Texas.
+Students who graduate from this program report average early career earnings of $43,100 and mid-career earnings of $43,100.
+Lubbock, Texas is an appropriate area for students who enjoy the active urban lifestyle.

 University of Arizona is a wonderful choice for students pursuing an Agricultural Economics & Business degree.
-After graduating, Agricultural Business students generally make an average of $42,087 in the first five years of their career.
+Agricultural Business majors from University of Arizona earn a boost of around 8.2% over the typical income of Agricultural Business majors.
 Based in Tucson, Arizona, this university is best suited for learners who prosper in an urban atmosphere.